google/turbinia/docs/install.md

 *   Make sure you're currently in the Virtualenv
 *   `cd turbinia/tools/gcf_init && ./deploy_gcf.py`
-*   If you're doing GCP install, don't forget to return to [GCP Install](#gcp-install) and finish the rest of it.
+*   If you're doing GCP Turbinia, don't forget to return to [GCP Turbinia](#gcp-turbinia) and finish the rest of it.